nleiva/xrgrpc/README.md

 - **JSON** (Replace)

-Applies YANG/JSON formatted config to one device/router (replaces the config for this section) fro the list in [config.json](examples/input/config.json).
+Applies YANG/JSON formatted config to one device/router (replaces the config for this section) from the list in [config.json](examples/input/config.json).
 It learns the config to replace from [yangconfigrep.json](examples/input/yangconfigrep.json).
 If we had merged instead, we would have ended up with two IPv6 addresses in this example.

 ```bash
 examples/replaceconfig$ ./replaceconfig